ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 ##The LEDService Class

 The above application is fully functional, but has grown to be a bit messy.
-In particular, most of the plumbing creating the LED service could be substituted with a simple initialization of a ``LEDService`` class, while retaining the functionality.
+In particular, we could replace most of the plumbing creating the LED service with a simple initialisation of an ``LEDService`` class, without losing the functionality.

 Here's something to get started with the ``LEDService`` class: